ISU-MolPhyl/EEOB563/computer_labs/lab4/raxml-ng.md

 - **scaled** (**proportional**): a global set of branch lengths is estimated like in `linked` mode,  but each partition has an individual scaling factor; per-partition branch lengths are obtained by multiplying the global branch lengths with these individual scalers.
 This approach is a compromise that allows to model distinct evolutionary rates across partitions while introducing only a moderate number of free parameters (`#branches + #partitions`).

-# Not it is your turn.
+# Now it is your turn.
 **1)** Find the ML tree for the provided dataset using the GTR + gamma model of sequence evolution and calculate bootstrap support.

 **2)** Calculate the likelihood score for the following models of DNA evolution: Jukes-Cantor (JC), JC with rate heterogeneity (JC+G), GTR (GTR), GTR with the Gamma model of rate heterogeneity, but empirical base frequencies (GTR+G+FC), same buth with ML estimate of the base frequencies (GTR+G+FO), as previously by with 4 free rates instead of GAMMA-distributed rates (GTR+R4+FO).
 Use the best tree from above and E1-E6 prefixes for these analyses.